AriAlavi/rShell/README.md

 ![UML](images/CS100-Assignment_2-UML.jpg)
 # Classes

-Command Classes:
+**Command Classes**:
 The command classes are classes which execute the given user's commands.
 They will store the command, and its arguments.
 When execute is ran it will execute them using a combination of execvp and fork.

-    The system call command subclass will work as stated above.
+*The system call command subclass will work as stated above.

-    The exit command subclass will terminate the program.
+*The exit command subclass will terminate the program.

-Connector Classes:
+**Connector Classes**:
 The connector classes will be the classes which determine if the command will actually be ran.
 The connector also has a pointer to its next connector and will call its execute with the result of its current execution passed in as an argument.

-    Fail connector executes its command if it is passed in a false result.
+*Fail connector executes its command if it is passed in a false result.

-    Pass connector executes its command if it is passed in a true result.
+*Pass connector executes its command if it is passed in a true result.

-    The any connector will always executs its code.
+*The any connector will always executs its code.

 If a connector doesn't execute its command, it will pass in the given result into the next result.

 Result Class:
     A class to store a boolean.
 It's purpose is to allow for the code to be more easily expanded later on.